RTEMS/rtems-docs/c-user/configuring_a_system.rst

 DESCRIPTION:
     ``CONFIGURE_MAXIMUM_POSIX_SEMAPHORES`` is the maximum number of POSIX API Named Semaphores that can be concurrently active.

+NOTES:
+    This object class can be configured in unlimited allocation mode.

     Named semaphores are created with ``sem_open()``.
 Semaphores initialized with ``sem_init()`` are not affected by this configuration option since the storage space for these semaphores is user-provided.

-NOTES:
-    None.

 .. index:: CONFIGURE_MAXIMUM_POSIX_TIMERS